sandeepscet/aChess-devsunleashed/README.md

-Reject the task if not valid move or valid move not allow at all Keep on adding history in epic description as Table One Day - one move by any Team - whoever quickly approve 10 (admin config) will convert issue into story Notification to all the people on their move time and to all on win
+Reject the task if not valid move or valid move not allow at all Keep on adding history in epic description as Table One Day - one move by any Team - whoever quickly approve 10 (admin config) will convert issue into story Notification to all the people on their move time and to all on win - or mention on their move
+- Mentioned verybody when game over
 - Keep on changing the status of epic , story and task based on move
 - whover has jira-project-settings-page or jira-admin-page can Intialize the game and play the game
 - EPIC : isSiteAdmin isAdmin isProjectAdmin canAdministerProjects